top of page

 Cities have existed for thousands of years, but cars have only been around for a hundred years.
 How did cities function back then?
 For most of their existence, cities were defined by short distances – which means that everyone could get to where they needed to be by simply walking there.
 Carfree cities are built on this important advantage.

-When the threat of swiftly moving machines is eliminated from the urban landscape, children are free to play and roam the streets without fear.
+When the threat of swiftly moving machines is eliminated from the urban landscape, children are free to explore their neighborhood and city without fear.

-A carfree city is a green city with lots of public space, parks, and inviting destinations.
-A city where community spaces are abundant and neighbors meet spontaneously for informal conversations or organize a street party, kindling new friendships and connections.
+A carfree city is a delightfully green city with lots of open space, parks, meadows, and inviting destinations.
+A city where community spaces are abundant and neighbors meet spontaneously for informal conversations or to organize a street party, kindling new friendships and connections.

 Part